kds215/myH200panel/README.md

 # myH200panel
-Honeywell 200 Control Panel Simulation
+Honeywell 200 Control Panel Simulation in HTML-Javascript.

+Download dirs and load H200.htm in Chrome, FireFox or Safari, no need for web server environment.
+The docs directory is the largest with 30Mb, it holds pdfs of old manuals and is not needed at runtime.
+All files are roughly 500k without the docs directory.

 The H200 console was the operator control panel to display H200 system status and allowing for human operator interaction with system operations.